[ Updated Jan 25, 2019 ]

 6-MINUTE READ · By Tina Arnoldi

-The holidays are over, but the data from your 2018 holiday campaigns are useful year round, especially when planning for the 2019 holiday season.
+The data from your last year’s holiday campaigns are useful year round, especially when planning for the upcoming holiday season.
 And although Christmas is the big shopping season for retailers, there are other holidays and seasonal trends that impact brand.
-In this post, I offer eight tips to help you apply what you learned from Google Ads campaigns to reach shoppers, whether it was your December campaign or another big time of the year.
+In this post, I offer eight tips to help you put historical data to good use.

 Plan now for where you feel your campaigns were weak.
 For example, if you did not get the expected foot traffic, create more locally-focused campaigns with special offers for people who walk into your business.
 If your campaigns revealed a high click-through but low conversions, it could be that your landing page was the problem or your offers did not speak to consumers at the right place in their journey.